txsociety/spice-harvester/README.md

 * `created_at` - the timestamp of invoice creation in Unix time.
 * `expire_at` - the invoice's expiration timestamp (Unix time).
 Payments received after this time will not mark the invoice as paid.
 * `updated_at` - the timestamp of the last invoice change in Unix time.
+* `jetton_info` - optional field.
+If the payment currency is Jetton, this displays the decimals of the Jetton (set during API configuration) and the Jetton master contract address.
+* `payload` - a base64-encoded cell, serving as the body for TON transfers and as the forward payload for Jetton transfers, is used in message assembly for tonconnect.
 * `private_info` - non-public, arbitrary JSON data for API integration.
 * `metadata` - purchase information (format detailed in the [Metadata layout](#Metadata-layout)) intended for buyer display.
 * `overpayment` - information on any overpayments for the invoice, in the same units and currency as the amount.
 If a lesser amount than required is received, it will be recorded as an overpayment.